tylerfowle/tagr/README.md

 #### Add and Remove tags
 `tagr` can add and remove tags via `tag`.
 By using tagr's `add` and `remove` will also keep the index up-to-date by auto reindexing after adding or removing a tag.
 You can still use vanilla `tag` to add and remove tags if you would like, but this will require a manual index afterward.

-add tag to current directory and reindex
+To add a tag to the current directory and reindex
 ```
 tagr add 'tagname'
 ```

-remove tag from current directory and reindex
+To remove a tag from the current directory and reindex
 ```
 tagr remove 'tagname'
 ```